mplanasgit/Ironhack-Final-Project/README.md

 In order to analyze seasonality, a **Seasonality Index** metric was calculated as follows:
     - Data was grouped by year and month
     - Stationality Index (SI) = max(conc.) - min(conc.)
-    - Thus, the higher the SI, the higher the seasonality
+    - Thus, the higher the SI, the higher seasonality is expected.

 ![seasonality_index](./src/output/global/seasonality_index_plot.jpg)